 - Fold about one third of the bottom right flap out to the right.

 - With scissors, cut the top front layer that has not been folded.
 Cut from the bottom point to the very center.

 - You should now be able to move the layers of flaps as shown.

 - Fold the top layer of bottom flaps to match the ones you have already folded by following mini step number 3 above.

 - Fold the left and the right points inwards, not all the way to the middle.

 You may need to use a bit of glue to make these flaps stay in place.

-14. Fold that flap back up, leaving a little gap, this is called a pleat fold.
+- To form the head, fold those flaps back up, leaving a little gap.
+(This is called a pleat fold.)

-15. Turn the turtle over.
-You can fold him in half a bit for a more 3D look, and you can even add some eyes for a fun touch.
+- Turn the turtle over to further shape the body.
+For example, fold it in half a bit for a more three-dimensional look and add eyes with a marker for a fun touch.

 If you are making a tortoise, fold the points over for a more rounded shell, legs, and head.